 There’s a lot to love about summer: mountain hikes, patio happy hours, and—of course—perusing local goods at farmers’ markets.
 Luckily for us, Colorado is a hub for fresh produce and local, artisan-made products.
-Many markets have already opened throughout the spring, and more markets are popping up in the weeks ahead.
+Markets in Boulder County opened in early April, and more markets are popping up in the weeks ahead.

 Here are some of our favorite local farmers markets that make summer in Denver that much sweeter.